Supporting Healthy Salmon and Steelhead Migration

 - Identify strategies to restore, enhance, and protect high quality refuges for the future.

-The EPA is leading the project and working with the States of Oregon and Washington, NOAA Fisheries, tribes, and other partners.
+The EPA is leading the project and working with Oregon, Washington, NOAA Fisheries, tribes, and other partners.

 - Northwest Water Quality Temperature Guidance for Salmon, Steelhead and Bull Trout

 DocumentsYou may need a PDF reader to view some of the files on this page.
 See EPA’s About PDF page to learn more.

 Fact Sheet: Columbia River Cold Water Refuges Project - Plan to be Completed by 2019 (PDF)(2 pp, 916 K,

 - Agenda from November 8, 2017 Workshop: Columbia River Cold Water Refuges Project (PDF)(1 pg, 133 K)

 - Scope of Work: Columbia River Cold Water Refugia Plan (PDF)(8 pp, 346 K, September 2016)